-Between the ages of 0 and 15 months, infants and young toddlers are continually exploring their surroundings and adapting to changes.
-Within this age group, parents can facilitate development through guided learning opportunities at home.
+Between the ages of 0 and 15 months, infants and young toddlers continually explore their surroundings and adapt to changes.
+Parents can facilitate development within this age group through guided learning opportunities at home.

 As my son grew through this age group, we engaged in many learning opportunities that encompassed a variety of skills.
 For instance, my son would have the opportunity to explore books during tummy time.
 We would practice listening to the story, gaining familiarity with the story through repetition, exploring the pages with hands and fingers, and identifying what we saw by name.
 This activity worked on multiple skills from three different learning areas.